 This uptick in organizational involvement has resulted in the creation of several frameworks for non-governmental community engagement, including UNICEF’s guide on quality standards for community engagement and the World Bank’s strategic framework for citizen engagement.
 We know that effective community engagement efforts take everyone to succeed, and in some cases NGO involvement can help increase participation if community members trust or feel more connected with these non-governmental actors.

-The unique value-add of organizations
+The unique value-add of NGOs